oelmekki/sl1toctb/README.md

 I hate maintenance.
 For real.
 Nothing is more annoying than to have to get back on a project I though was done when I'm already on something else.
-So, don't expect I'll be reactive in the issue tracker or I'll release new features often (or even, probably: ever).
-I leave the issue tracker open, though, so that people can discuss to solve each others problems.
+So, don't expect I'll release new features often (or even, probably: ever).
 I will probably merge pull request, or otherwise you can just fork the project, that's something github is very good at.

 It's the reason why this project is written in C, using only very stable dependencies (libzip and zlib).
 The dependency I was not sure about its api